mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This prevents a sender from overwhelming the capacity of a path between a sender and a receiver, causing some outstanding data to be discarded before the receiver can receive the data and acknowledge it to the sender.

 Datagram:
-: Datagrams exist in UDP as well as in QUIC's unreliable datagram extension.
-If not explicitly noted differently, the term datagram in this document refers to a QUIC Datagram as defined in
+: The term "datagram" is ambiguous.
+Without a qualifier, "datagram" could refer to a UDP packet, or a QUIC DATAGRAM frame, as defined in QUIC's unreliable DATAGRAM extension {{!RFC9221}}, or an RTP packet encapsulated in UDP, or an RTP packet capsulated in QUIC DATAGRAM frame.
+If not explicitly qualified, the term "datagram" in this document refers to an RTP packet, and the uppercase "DATAGRAM" refers to a QUIC DATAGRAM frame.
+This document also uses the term "RoQ datagram" as a short form of "RTP packet encapsulated in a QUIC DATAGRAM frame".
-{{!RFC9221}}.

 Delay-based or Low-latency congestion control algorithm:
 : A congestion control algorithm that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
 Delay-based congestion control algorithms use, for example, an increasing one-way delay as a signal of impending congestion, and adjust the sending rate to prevent continued increases in one-way delay.